-Understand how the institution is managing ESG risks and potentially applicable regulations
+Understand how the organization is managing ESG risks and potentially applicable regulations.

-For many institutions, ESG has become a boardlevel imperative, reflecting and aligning with the entity's mission, values, goals, and reputation.
-Colleges and universities face increasing stakeholder demands-from board members, creditors, and local communities to students, faculty, and donors for ESG data, particularly around DEI and climate impacts.
-In 2023, several long-simmering threats that could impact these ESG priorities emerged against the backdrop of a polarized political environment: the Supreme Court's decision to end race-conscious admissions, allegations that antisemitism is tolerated on college campuses while ideological differences are not, and a backlash against DEI resulting in the elimination of diversity offices at several public institutions.
+For many entities, ESG has become a boardlevel imperative, reflecting and aligning with the organization's mission, values, goals, and reputation.
+NFPs face increasing stakeholder demands-from donors and grantors to board members and user communities-for information about mission impacts, as well as on diversity, equity, and inclusion (DEI) initiatives and climate impacts.
+In 2023, several long-simmering threats that could impact some NFP missions and ESG priorities emerged against the backdrop of a more politically divided country, including anti-DEI legislation and further skepticism about climate change (and efforts to slow or reverse it).
 These and similar challenges are likely to continue in 2024, although the ESG reporting landscape is expanding beyond the realm of public companies to cover more entities and disclosures.

-In our experience, although some institutions do not have a formal ESG strategy or publish formal reports, most have long had initiatives pertaining to ESG objectives that may be tracked and reported on by various departments.
-Many are still inventorying existing ESG activities and considering how to develop a comprehensive ESG approach.
+In our experience, while many NFPs do not have a formal ESG strategy or publish formal reports, most have long had ESG initiatives that often correlate directly to their public policy, health and welfare, and sustainability-focused missions for which impact reporting is common.
+Some are still inventorying existing ESG activities and considering how to develop a comprehensive ESG approach.
 At all stages, there is ample room for agreement and alignment on ESG definitions and a critical need for quantitative, reliable data.
-Still, the absence of a generally accepted ESG framework in the sector (as in most other industries) and lack of consensus around key industry performance indicators remain major obstacles to progress.
+Still, the absence of a generally accepted ESG framework in a sector with extremely diverse charitable purposes and lack of consensus around key industry performance indicators-even among NFPs with similar missions-remain major obstacles to progress.

-The extent to which higher education institutions will be subject to ESG disclosure requirements remains uncertain.
-Media reports have been dominated by the Securities and Exchange Commission's (SEC) March 2022 climate reporting proposal, under which public companies would report direct and indirect emissions, including those generated through supply chains and affiliates.
+The extent to which NFPs will be subject to ESG disclosure requirements remains uncertain.
+Media reports have been dominated by the SEC's March 2022 climate reporting proposal, under which public companies would report direct and indirect emissions, including those generated through supply chains and affiliates.
 The proposal has met with resistance by registrants and lawmakers, and a final ruling has not yet been issued.
-While the SEC does not directly regulate the higher education sector, its oversight of public debt markets includes conduit offerings by colleges and universities (although proposed rulemaking to date does not apply to such offerings).
-Nevertheless, many institutions have begun including sustainability data in their offering documents, issuing reports on climate and DEI factors in their endowment management, and sharing ESG information with bond rating agencies (who consider ESG risks in ratings reports).
+While the SEC does not directly regulate NFPs, its oversight of public debt markets includes conduit offerings by NFP colleges, universities, and healthcare providers (although proposed rulemaking to date does not apply to such offerings).
+Nevertheless, some larger NFPs have begun including sustainability data in their offering documents, issuing reports on climate and DEI factors in their management of investments, and sharing ESG information with bond rating agencies (who consider ESG risks in ratings reports).